Everyone needs a Christmas Survival Kit!

 These will help you to get through the party season and beyond in much better shape.

-4. Choose party foods carefully – it’s so tempting to overeat at this time of year, especially over a couple of drinks with friends.
+It’s so tempting to overeat at this time of year, especially when catching up with friends:1524

 - make wise food and snack choices that don’t mess with your digestion

-- don’t stand near the food bar to chat with people – you’ll be more likely to reach unconsiously for food N
+- don’t stand near the food bar to chat with people – you’ll be more likely to reach unconsciously for food.
+Move away

 - take a digestive enzyme over the party season to make sure food is broken down well – nobody likes the bloating and gas that comes from overindulgence 🙂

-5. Keep hydrated – keep your water intake up and alternate your alcoholic drinks with a glass of water when having fun.
+Keep your water intake up and alternate your alcoholic drinks with a glass of water when having fun.
 Alcohol will dehydrate you as the body needs water to break down the alcohol and your body will draw it out of body tissues if there isn’t enough on board.
 Ever wonder why you you’re so dry after a big night?

 With you health in mind,